fscovino/kanban-spring/README.md

 # Kanban (Java Spring Boot)  |  [VIEW LIVE](https://kanban-spring.netlify.app/)
+Notes: Once you open it on the browser wait a few second for it to load data

 This web application allows developers to organize their project tasks and change their status based on (pending, coding, testing, and done) categories.